 A Long Road Ahead…

 It has been difficult building my dream with very little money to spare.
-Some days it seems impossible while fighting homelessness and at times extreme back and neck pain, but I will never give up my fight.
 I have put together a brief timeline of major events that can help our community understand The Other Side of the Fences’ past and its future – in an effort to gain enough support in new surroundings to help guide us to where we need to be in our seemingly constant and desperate effort to find a stable location.

 After personally taking in over 400 homeless animals, I strongly believe that it is an endless cycle to simply take in strays, provide them with medical care, training, and re-home them.
 These precious animals will never be able to fix their own situations, it is up to us to create a holistic set of community service programs to end the vicious cycle of abuse and neglect in our community.
 It won’t be easy – and may even get pretty complicated, requiring some blood and sweat, as I know I have given plenty in the last 10 years.
 But I also know that The Other Side of the Fence is why I am on Earth.
 At times fighting homelessness myself, I refuse to just give up.
 So join me, and let’s build an astoundingly fulfilling organization!

 The Other Side of the Fence was first incorporated in September of 2006 for the purpose of preventing cruelty to animals.
 The Other Side of the Fence originally housed up to twenty homeless animals at a time and opened a small thrift shop to help raise funds to care for the animals.

 Knowing that there is a connection between the abandoned animals and situations that occur in their humans’ lives, the first step at expanding was to incorporate the prevention of cruelty to children into our program by implementing the Creature Teacher and Humane Education workshops.
 These workshops are intended to build children’s self-confidence and teach humane education in an effort to end the cycle of abusive and neglectful behavior.